 - One of the best parts of the hospitality at Laikipia Wilderness Camp is the flexibility of the owners and management.

 - They provide daily schedules based on your interests.
 So if you are looking to take photographs of wild animals, they can walk or drive you to the right spot.
 And if you want to track game on foot, or see specific animal behaviour, they know exactly where to take you!

-- Night drives, rock climbing, and the best places to swim and fish in the river, are other options Steve and Annabelle are more than happy to help you with.
+- Night drives, rock climbing, and the best places to swim and fish in the river, are other options Steve is more than happy to help you with.
 Nothing is too much trouble!

 - When out in the wild fly-camping, or on foot a few miles out from camp, you will be accompanied at all times by a trained firearms holder, as your safety is paramount here.